 By removing over 120,000 vehicles from Canadian roads, Car Heaven has reduced smog-forming pollution by 4,925 tonnes.

 Your car is the largest and most recyclable product you own.
 No sorting required – the recyclers that work with Car Heaven will reuse and recycle over 80% of your vehicle and will make sure the remaining materials are disposed of responsibly.
 Responsible recycling keeps cars out of landfills and hazardous materials from being released into our air, ground and water.

-Once your vehicle has been picked up or received by one of Car Heaven’s participating auto recyclers, it will be recycled at their facility in an environmentally responsible way.
+Once your vehicle has been picked up or received by one of Car Heaven’s participating auto recyclers, it will be evaluated by the recycler to determine if it can be re-used or if it is to be recycled at their facility in an environmentally responsible way.
 This recycling process happens in three stages:

 Preparation of a vehicle for dismantling is vital to proper recycling.
 This includes the drainage of operating fluids such as oil, coolants, refrigerants and fuel, and the removal of the gas tank, battery and tires.
 It is critical that the draining and proper collection of fluids is performed to prevent any groundwater contamination.
 The average volume of operating fluids in a car is approximately 19 litres:

 |Final drive oil||1.1 litres|